saumyaverma09/Restaurant-Website/README.md

 # Restaurant-Website
-Enclosed here is the HTMl, CSS, JavaScript and PHP codes used to make a website for a restaurant.
+Enclosed here is the HTML, CSS, JavaScript and PHP codes used to make a website for a restaurant.
 Thorugh this website customers can book tables.